DeBraid/investing-notes/clay-disruption.md

 Sustainable innovations are different, they are like the steps from mainframes, to PCs, to mobile (make very good products better).
 On average, this kind of innovation doesn't create jobs.
 These don't require much capital either, but critically, they don't create net new jobs.

-Effciency innovations: selling the same products, but cheaper (Walmart, Amazon, etc).
+Efficiency innovations: selling the same products, but cheaper (Walmart, Amazon, etc).

 Japan died because they rapidly disrupted, then stopped.
 Once you get to the top of the market, the margins are great, but customers are harder to come by.

+## Capital post Great Financial Crisis

+Capital is cheap and abundant.
+In some cases, cost of capital is negative.
+This causes a problem in finance since net present value relies on.

+Scarcity is in human capital, not financial capital.